waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # V. Navigational Insights (Verified)
 - **[FALSIFIED] Victory Road 2F Disconnected Landmass Hypothesis:** The landmass_analyzer tool's conclusion that this floor is split into disconnected landmasses was proven false by a system warning (Turn 124003) which confirmed the eastern warp at (24, 8) is reachable from the west.
 The connection is via the elevated platforms.
 - **Victory Road 3F Layout:** Landmass analysis confirmed this floor is split into three disconnected areas.
 My previous navigation loops were caused by failing to understand this and attempting to pathfind between them.
-- **[CORRECTED] Victory Road 2F Navigation:** The ground floor is split into two disconnected eastern and western sections by impassable walls.
-The only way to cross is by using the elevated platforms, accessible via the steps at (22, 16) in the east and (6, 11) in the west.
+- **[FALSIFIED] Victory Road 2F Disconnected Landmass Hypothesis:** The landmass_analyzer tool's conclusion that this floor is split into disconnected landmasses was proven false by a system warning (Turn 124003) which confirmed the eastern warp at (24, 8) is reachable from the west.
+The connection is via the elevated platforms.

 # VI.
 Archived & Falsified Hypotheses
 - **[FALSIFIED] Victory Road 2F Secret Passage (9, 16):** The puzzle agent's hypothesis of a secret passage at (9, 16) was tested by attempting to push the boulder at (8, 16) east.
 The push failed, proving the tile is impassable.
 This hypothesis is incorrect.